North Coast Corridor: Other transportation

 $40 million is to be spent on bicycle path and pedestrian improvements, along with local community enhancements.

 Environment

-The San Elijo Lagoon will receive $80 million for restoration efforts, such as dredging and filling to bring sediment to natural levels, as well as additional conserved area to mitigate the impact of the new road and rail bridges.
+San Elijo Lagoon will receive $80 million for restoration efforts, such as dredging and filling to bring sediment to natural levels, as well as additional conserved area to mitigate the impact of the new road and rail bridges.
 This work is scheduled to begin in 2017.